-10 Best Longevity Shade Trees for Alberta
+10 Best Shade Trees to Plant in Alberta

 I live in the 60-year old neighbourhood of Grandview, in Red Deer.
 It recently occurred to me that I should walk around the streets and alleys of my neighbourhood to see what remains of the original trees in my area.
 Surely, the best shade trees must be the ones that are still around after 6 decades.
 So which species have endured?